 Strike basics for content managers

 When a channel receives a copyright strike, channel-level penalties are applied.
 Partners should avoid accumulating copyright strikes across their managed channels.
 Failure to do so will result in penalties applied to their content manager in addition to existing channel strike policies.
+Partner strike penalties limit access to features.
+This impacts both the content owner and associated content owners.

 How copyright strikes work for content managers